 So if I know that Kellogg will make 830 offers per year and that only about 600 people will apply in the first round, I might be willing to swim with the sharks and try my chances early.
 The second round at top schools may have more than 2,000 applicants, all competing for the leftovers.
 I don't like those odds.
 It's too easy to get lost in the shuffle.
 If I apply early, I know I'm going to face some stiff competition, but at least I know there are a reasonable number of spots still available.

 So listen to the admissions officers when they say apply early.
 And remember that it can take two months to collect your undergraduate transcripts, complete the online application forms, write your application essays, and get your boss to finish your recommendations.
-It's important that you apply to at least seven schools, and doing so takes time.
+It's important that you apply to at least six or seven schools, and doing so takes time.

 I encounter this problem all the time.
 "If I apply now I won't be able to retake the GMAT, but if I wait until I can take the test again I'll miss the upcoming application deadline."

 It's a judgment call that depends on both your GMAT score and the deadline you're thinking about skipping.
-If your GMAT score is already in the mid 600s, apply at the upcoming deadline.
+If your GMAT score is already in the high 600s, apply at the upcoming deadline.
 A few more points won't help as much as making an early deadline.

-If, on the other hand, you scored 600 or below and you are fairly certain that you will go up on the next test (and you will accept only a top school), you might want to skip the deadline.
+If, on the other hand, you scored 600 or below and you are fairly certain that you will improve on the next test (and you will accept only a top school), you might want to skip the deadline.
 But waiting until February or later to apply makes things more difficult.
 There are few spots available after the January deadlines, so think hard before blowing them off.